padraigconnolly/simple-kubernetes-deploy/README.md

 - Test on Raspberry Pi
 - Test on RHEL Distro
 - Add Group Vars configuration file
-- Add one playbook to run each indiviadual playbook (Currently each one has to be run manually)
 - Test on Ubuntu Bare Metal

 ## License